itsthisjustin/alexa-todoist-sync/cloudflare/PROJECT_STATUS.md

 # Alexa-Todoist Sync - Project Status

-## 🚨 IMMEDIATE ACTION REQUIRED
+## ✅ READY TO DEPLOY

-Before you can deploy and use the application, you **MUST**:
+All critical features are now implemented:

-1. **Get Stripe Price IDs** → Create products in Stripe, copy price IDs, update `shared/pricing.ts`
+1. ✅ **Stripe Price IDs** → Configured with real price IDs
-2. **(Optional) Implement Disconnect/Reconnect** → Add DELETE endpoints if you want users to disconnect services
+2. ✅ **Disconnect/Reconnect** → DELETE endpoints implemented

-**Without Stripe Price IDs**: Upgrade buttons will fail with Stripe errors **Without Disconnect features**: Users can't change accounts or fix broken connections
+You can now deploy and test the full application!

 ---